 Capone started as a bouncer in a nightclub in Chicago, where he contracted syphilis.
 Salvarsan’s timely use might have healed the disease, but he never requested therapy.

 He bought a small house for $5,500 in 1923 at 7244 South Prairie Avenue in the neighborhood of Park Manor on the south side of the city.
-His title started to appear in newspaper athletics magazines in the mid-years of the century, where he was characterized as a boxing promoter.
+His title started to appear in newspaper athletics magazines in the mid-year century, where he was characterized as a boxing promoter.

 Following the killing of Colosimo on May 11, 1920, in which Capone was accused of being engaged, Torrio handed over the crime empire of Colosimo.